openEOPlatform/documentation/join/early_adopter.md

 To become part of the OpenEO Platform Virtual Organization you need to follow 2 steps:

-1. Connect an existing account to EGI check-in
+1. Connect an existing account to EGI Check-in
 2. Apply to the openEO Platform virtual organization

 The 2 steps are described in detail below.